yar3333/nanofl-site-content/docs/command_line.md

 Options sequence is important: NanoFL process options consecutive from the first to the last.
 Next options are supported:

-* `<path to the document to open>` - Just load specified document into editor.
+* `<path to the document to load/import>` - Just load specified document into editor.
-* `<path to js script file to execute>` - Load specified JavaScript file and execute the code.
+* `<path to js/jsnf script file to execute>` - Load specified JavaScript file and execute the code.
 * `-export <output file path>` - Export or save current document depends on output file extension.
 * `-resize-fit <width>x<height>` - Resize document to fit specified size. `<width>` or `<height>` can be ommited.
 * `-generator <name>,<param1>=<value1>,<param2>=<value2>...` - Set document's generator and its parameters.